Muddy’s best winter walks

 Wrap up warm, grab your walking boots and go in search of your own winter wonderland!
 Here's where we'll be striding out over the coming months.

 You know the drill – you’ve eaten your bodyweight in turkey, nailed an entire box of Quality Street, drunk approximately 8,000 units of wine, sherry, Champagne and Baileys and have been slumped on the sofa for three days straight.
 In the immortal words of George Michael (RIP), let’s go outside – ideally for a long, bracing walk around one of Herts and Beds’ prettiest locales.
-Here’s our round up of the best winter strolls for January and beyond, all with a pitstop close by.
+Here’s our round up of the best winter strolls.
 Grab your wellies and let’s go!

 Ashridge Estate, Berkhamsted